Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of the CKDR estimator ( )

-We note that the uniform rate part (i) largely follows the corresponding result of \citet{fukumizuKernelDimensionReduction2009}, based on the compatibility results in Section~\ref{sec:supp-kdr-pullback}.
-Part (ii) also extends similar results in prior work, while we derive \textit{monotonic pointwise convergence} and \textit{rank-wise continuity} rather than uniform convergence between $T^\varepsilon$ and $T$, which is invalid in our varying-rank domain $\cm_{m,d}$.
-The monotonicity is crucial in deriving the convergence $T(\wh P_n)\to T(P^\star)$ (\cref{cor:key-convergence}), and the rank-wise continuity is also essential in proving a uniform-gap result in part (iii).
-We finish the consistency proof in part (iii), which establishes the pointwise convergence and uniform gap results outlined in \cref{rmk:consistency-proof}.
+The uniform rate part (i) largely follows the corresponding result of \citet{fukumizuKernelDimensionReduction2009}, based on the compatibility results in Section~\ref{sec:supp-kdr-pullback}.
+Part (ii) extends similar results in prior work, while we derive \textit{monotonic pointwise convergence} and \textit{rank-wise continuity} rather than uniform convergence between $T^\varepsilon$ and $T$, which is invalid in our varying-rank domain $\cm_{m,d}$.
+The monotonicity is crucial in deriving the convergence $T(\wh P_n)\to T(P^\star)$ (Corollary~\ref{cor:key-convergence}), and the rank-wise continuity is also essential in proving a uniform-gap result in part (iii).
+We finish the consistency proof in part (iii), which establishes the pointwise convergence and uniform gap results outlined in Remark~\ref{rmk:consistency-proof}.